About Roger Bootle - British Economist and Weekly Columnist for the Daily Telegraph:

 What Roger Bootle Talks About:

-Roger was absolutely fantastic, his presentation was inspiring, very interesting and he managed to present it in a very entertaining way
+Roger was absolutely fantastic - his presentation was inspiring and of great interest, and he managed to present it in a very entertaining way.

 For more information about this speaker: